-As we integrate our facilities, our commitment to operating our business in a more environmentally responsible manner remains constant.
+Our commitment to operating our business in a more environmentally responsible manner remains constant.
 One of the most important issues impacting our industry, our stakeholders and our planet is climate change.
-As a result, we are continuing our proactive approach by committing to reduce GHG emissions 25% from 2017 levels by 2030.
+In early 2021, we announced our commitment to reduce GHG emissions 25% from 2017 levels by 2030.
 This goal represents combined Scope 1 (direct) and Scope 2 (indirect) GHG emission reductions across all of our operations.